The Perfect Pasha

 DONNA answers off screen, with a raspy voice and country accent.

-The black kitty looks up at Donna insolently, with a piece of sandwich hanging out of his mouth.
+The black kitty looks up at Donna insolently.
+A piece of sandwich hangs out of his mouth.
 Donna stands over him with her hands on her hips.
-She is a 55 year old woman with tanned, weathered skin and salt and pepper hair tied into a bun.
+She is a 57 year old woman with tan, weathered skin and salt and pepper hair tied into a bun.
+Her ethnicity is nondescript, though predominately of European descent.
 A cigarette dangles from her lips.

-The black kitty keeps eating.
-Donna takes a broom and nudges him toward the door.
+The black kitty continues eating.
+Donna takes a broom and nudges him toward the front door.
 Dingleberries dangle from his furry bottom when seen from behind.
 He leaves a trail of shedded fur in his wake.
-Donna sweeps him out the door, following it up by sweeping out the fur.
+Donna sweeps him and his shedded fur out the door.

-Donnas POV from inside the house; The black kitty rolls into the overgrown garden then shakes himself off, and casually ambles away.
+DONNAS POV from inside the house; The black kitty rolls into an overgrown garden, shakes himself off, and ambles away.

 And don’t come back!